If you're a B2B content marketer working in an industry experiencing an economic

 Alter Your Awareness Profile

-because if you do create some of that aforementioned consideration content, you'll also need
+Don't forget that if you do create some of that aforementioned consideration content, you'll

-to create some awareness content that leads to it (otherwise few may find it), and because
+also need to create some awareness content that connects to it (so that more people find it).
+And

-your awareness content.
-In other words, create and promote content that's useful to all the
+some of your awareness content.
+In other words, create and promote content that's useful to

 For any industry-specific awareness content you're still creating, remember two of the